smlhelp/book/src/concepts/mods.md

 Yet again, it is also unlikely that it is important for you to know.
-A user of a computer does not need to know precisely how it works to know that they can type a query into Google
+A user of a computer does not need to know precisely how it works to know that they can type a query into Google.
-.
 The only details that are _relevant to the user_ are the devices that allow interfacing with the inner hardware (the mouse and keyboard, among other things), and less so the precise configuration of the microchips inside of the machine.